 The Childish Mistake

 Children often have trouble understanding and embracing the love which flows from their parent’s larger view of life and their more extensive responsibilities.
-A parent’s disciplinary love remains, nevertheless, a true love which truly looks after the child’s well-being in the context of that larger picture.
+Nevertheless, a parent’s disciplinary love remains a truth-based love which actually looks after the child’s well-being in the context of that larger picture.

 Now, let’s look at the kind of divine love that is even more impossible to reconcile with the non-responsible belief system.
 It is the type of God’s love which is based in Performance.
-But, as before, let’s begin with the parallel idea regarding respect.
+But, as before, let’s begin with the matching idea involved in respect.

 Respect Based In Performance:

 And, indeed, there does also exist this third kind of respect which is based solely in one’s performance.
-This type of respect must always, without exception, be earned and deserved.
+This type of respect must always, without exception, be earned and deserved to ever be experienced.

 We can insist that our children always give us the respect that is based in our position as their parent – even when we are a bad one.
 But, when it comes to the respect which is based in our actual performance, we simply cannot gain that in any other way than by performing admirably.
-Whether it’s our child, a co-worker, or our team mates, they cannot give this performance-based respect except in response to true merit.
+Whether in regard to our child, a co-worker, or our team mates, they cannot give or gain this performance-based respect except in response to true merit.

 The unalterable reality is that this performance-based type of respect can only be generated by the perception of true virtue.
 Performance based respect simply doesn’t exist until it is inspired by meritorious behavior.
-So, it is just not possible to obtain this kind of respect by simply demanding it.
+So, it is just not possible to give or get this kind of respect by a simple arbitrary determination.

 In chapter 14, the apostle quotes the words of Jesus who says, “If you love Me, keep My commandments [the admirable performance].
-And I will pray the Father, and He will give you another Helper,[the performance based response of God’s truth-based love] that He may abide with you forever – the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.
+And I will pray the Father, and He will give you another Helper,[the expression of merit based love] that He may abide with you forever – the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.

 “I will not leave you orphans; I will come to you.
 A little while longer and the world will see Me no more, but you will see Me.
 Because I live, you will live also.
 At that day you will know that I am in My Father, and you in Me, and I in you.